msproesser/fiscal-de-pr/README.md

 ## Query processors
 ### [ **vsts** ]
-This query processor uses Azure client to query for open Pull Requests.
+This query processor uses Azure client to query for open Pull Requests based on member list.

-*OBS*: To use this target the container must receive environment variables `USER` and `PASS`
+*OBS*: To use this target the container must receive environment variable `AZURE_DEVOPS_EXT_PAT` containing a valid PAT for organization

 Configurations:
 ```js